logdna/setup-chain-node/README.md

 ## `execute()`

 Executes each task added sequentially and collects the results into a single object.
-The results for `execute` are returned, but also stored in `setupChain.state`.
+The results for `execute` are returned.
+The internal state will be Persisted.

 **returns**: [Object][]